alphagov/publishing-e2e-tests/README.md

 $ make clean
 ```

-This will remove all your local apps, clone them, check them out to the latest deployed-to-production branch (in case one of the apps is on and old branch).
+This will remove all your local apps (in `./apps/`), clone them again and check them out to the deployed-to-production branch (in case one of the apps is on an old branch).

 ### Running the test suite